StoicTurk182/Blog/content/posts/remote-penetration-testing-kali-linux.md

 The script has been tested inside a VM and within a devcontainer—it's always recommended to test automation before letting it run loose in a production environment.
 I used different containers because I wanted to test some of the flags by removing various APT packages and see if they would be picked up and print warnings about the missing dependencies.

- > <a href="https://cisofy.com/lynis/" class="external-link" target="_blank" rel="noopener">Lynis</a> Please use this link to explore Lynis and run you own audits.
+ > <a href="https://cisofy.com/lynis/" class="external-link" target="_blank" rel="noopener">Lynis</a> Please use this link to explore Lynis and run your own audits.

 Taking these kinds of precautions is how you can make a real attempt at keeping yourself somewhat safe.
 I'll do a real deep dive on Lynis later, as I use it a lot when I update applications or daemons.
-It gives you good view on the current state of you endpoint security, though it's hard to get 100%, even if you could the restriction on the system would, in my opinion, make it hard to interact with as an administrator.
+It gives you a good view on the current state of you endpoint security, though it's hard to get 100%, even if you could the restriction on the system would, in my opinion, make it hard to interact with as an administrator.

 # Overview